-You can get to the dam via Tateyama Kurobe Alpine Route, from either the Toyama or Nagano side.
+You can get to the dam via the Tateyama Kurobe Alpine Route, from either the Toyama or Nagano side.

-From Toyama, start at Densetsu Toyama Station and travel all the way to Kurobe Dam via train, buses, cable car and ropeway.
-The journey takes about three and a half hours and costs 8,000 yen (one way).
+From Toyama, start at Dentetsu Toyama Station and travel all the way to Kurobe Dam via train, buses, cable car, ropeway and other means of transportation.
+The journey takes about four hours and costs around 9,000 yen (one way).

 A monument to sacrifice and endeavor

 When to go

 The Tateyama Kurobe Alpine Route operates from mid-April to the end of November every year.
 Visitors in search of a real spectacle may wish to visit in the summer or early autumn to see the floodgates open.